Cat food puzzles enriching one cat's life

 More important, food puzzles are helping Eli with his appetite, because until he was encouraged to play with his food, he wasn’t too interested in eating.

-Food puzzles provide fun foraging
+Food puzzles provide fun foraging for cats

 Food puzzles are often used at the Sanctuary, because they help animals stay busy and entertained by giving them a job to do: play fun games, and get rewarded with food.
 They’re especially great for animals who get bored easily.
 These toys also work for pets who tend to “inhale” their food, since they get them to slow down by doling out the food in small portions, instead of all at once.